Chobrenga/N64-SpyDVI/README.md

 R8 is intentionally missing on the BOM.
 It is not required.

+This is intended for fabrication with JLC04161H-7628(Standard).
+Enable impedance control.

+Hookup schematic for headers can be found on Konrad's [PicoDVI-N64](https://github.com/kbeckmann/PicoDVI-N64).
+The headers are labeled.

 # Credit Given

 Konrad Beckmann for initial inspiration and some initial firmware.
 Repo: [PicoDVI-N64](https://github.com/kbeckmann/PicoDVI-N64)